Whale Sanctuary Project: Selection of site

+Approval

-On 10 October, 2025, the Nova Scotia government received a report and recommendation from former natural resources minister Tory Rushton.
+On 10 October 2025, the Nova Scotia government received a report and recommendation from former natural resources minister Tory Rushton.
 Subsequently, the government issued an Order in Council 11 days later, approving a 20-year crown lease for the 81-hectares of land and ocean.
 The 20-year lease is also renewable for a second term.
 Following the decision, the WSP is able to proceed with construction before welcoming its first whales from captivity.
+According to Charles Vinick, there was an insufficient amount of funding requiring to construct the extensive facilities, which primarily include the construction of enclosures and refurbishment of the wharf.
+By December 2025, the WSP only had US$2 million out of US$13–15 fundraising goal.

+Construction

+In March 2026, R.J.
+MacIsaac Construction Ltd. was awarded as the general contractor for the WSP.
+Land clearing for the laying of power lines commenced on 12 March.

+After 10 years of planning, the Whale Sanctuary Project held its groundbreaking ceremony on 19 June 2026.
+The event was attended by locals and attracted a group of protestors, as construction would block access to the ocean for some residents.
+It also took place before the Crown lease was signed.

 Challenges

 The Whale Sanctuary Project faced many challenges throughout its development.
 Despite receiving a Crown lease for 81 hectares of land and water near Wine Harbour, five affected property owners must grant unanimous consent.
 In March 2025, only two of the five property owners written consent to the WSP, holding back further development progress.

 Nova Scotia also faces harsh weather in which an exposed facility would not be able to withstand such adverse conditions.
 The netting would require constant maintenance due to the formation of icing during the winter and the accumulation of algae in the summer.

-Orcas held in captivity often form strong bonds with their handlers and transferring them from a marine park to a sanctuary may cause stress.
-This factor has also been considered by the WSP.
+The site itself also contains contaminants caused by leftover tailings from historic mining at Wine Harbour.
+In 1860, gold was first discovered in the Cove by Joseph Smith, triggering a local gold rush along the northeastern shore that continued until decline by the 1930s.
+These contaminants included high concentrations of arsenic and mercury found within the soil and sediment.